pyscript/pyscript/GETTING-STARTED.md

 ## The py-script tag

-The `<py-script>` tag let's you execute multi-line Python scripts and print back onto the page.
+The `<py-script>` tag lets you execute multi-line Python scripts and print back onto the page.
 For example, we can compute π.